 19 June 2015

 The Vatican has released the much-anticipated encyclical by Pope Francis, Laudato Si' - Care of our common home.
 This Q&A includes an encyclical definition and a look at why Pope Francis’ encyclical is so important for us in 2015 and beyond.

 What is an encyclical?

 An encyclical is a letter circulated by the Pope to Catholic churches worldwide.
 It is sent directly from our Holy Father in Rome to Catholics all over the world and is often addressed to all people of good will, namely non-Catholics who may also want to read the document.
 Pope Francis' encyclical Laudato Si' - Care of our common home is addressed to "every person living on this planet".

 Papal encyclicals provide analysis, in the light of the Gospel and of the Tradition of the Church, on relevant issues for the faithful.
 Previous popes have issued encyclicals on a variety of topics, from the study of Scripture (Leo XIII, 1893) to the Redemption of Christ and the dignity of human beings (John Paul II, 1979).
-From 1891 onwards, many encyclicals were issued as a response to social problems, from the struggles of workers during the industrial revolution (Leo XII, 1891) to the need for peace in the post-World War II era (John XXIII, 1963).
+From 1891 onwards, many encyclicals were issued as a response to social problems, from the struggles of workers during the industrial revolution (Leo XIII, 1891) to the need for peace in the post-World War II era (John XXIII, 1963).
 These later encyclicals are part of what is known as Catholic Social Teaching documents.

 What kind of encyclical has Pope Francis written?